While removing paint from metal, wood, and ceramics are fairly straightforward, plastics are another matter.

 So, if it’s really important to keep the shine, you should try other alternative methods.

 Of the three options mentioned above, vegetable oil is the safest to remove oil paint from plastic as no special protection is needed.

 However, it is arguably the least effective option in removing paint from plastics.

-While it can work safely for items like plastic furniture, it’s not a viable option if you want to remove dried paint from old plastic bucket.
+While it can work safely for items like plastic furniture, it’s not a viable option if you want to remove dried paint from an old hard plastic bucket.

 For this, you may need other tougher paint removal options.